-2. Petitioners argue that even if they were operating dual systems at the time of the Brown I decision, in view of the "evidence of a myriad of intervening events and forces" their conduct more than 20 years ago is of little value in determining whether the Columbus or Dayton schools "were unconstitutionally segregated at the time this case was tried" (Columbus Br.
+- 2. Petitioners argue that even if they were operating dual systems at the time of the Brown I decision, in view of the "evidence of a myriad of intervening events and forces" their conduct more than 20 years ago is of little value in determining whether the Columbus or Dayton schools "were unconstitutionally segregated at the time this case was tried" (Columbus Br.
 70; see Dayton Br.
-16-18).

-a.
+16-18). - a.
 Petitioners ignore the fact that even if it is assumed that their segregative intent ended in the early 1950's, "neutral" practices thereafter could simply perpetuate and maintain the dual system.
 "Intentional school segregation in the past may have been a factor in creating a natural environment for the growth of further segregation."
 Keyes v.
 School District No. 1, supra, 413 U.S. at 211.
-When a school board has through pervasive techniques isolated most black students and faculty in an enclave of schools, the

-There is no contention that Dayton or Columbus is divided into separate unrelated units.
-See Dayton Pet.
-App.
-205a n.43. unmistakable message that these schools are earmarked for blacks while many others are reserved for whites "may have a profound reciprocal effect on the racial composition of residential neighborhoods within a metropolitan area, thereby causing further racial concentration within the schools."
+When a school board has through pervasive techniques isolated most black students and faculty in an enclave of schools, the unmistakable message that these schools are earmarked for blacks while many others are reserved for whites "may have a profound reciprocal effect on the racial composition of residential neighborhoods within a metropolitan area, thereby causing further racial concentration within the schools."
 413 U.S. at 202.
-Subsequent neighborhood zoning practices, no matter how scrupulously "neutral," ... y have the direct effect of "further lock[ing] the school system into the mold of separation of the races."
+Subsequent neighborhood zoning practices, no matter how scrupulously "neutral," may have the direct effect of "further lock[ing] the school system into the mold of separation of the races."
 Swann v.
 Charlotte-Mecklenburg Board of Education, 402 U.S. 1, 21 (1971).
 See also id. at 28.
 Thus, the effect of building upon a dual system already in place may be only to preserve its existence.